johnkerl/miller/docs/src/manpage.md

        --fs {string}            Specify FS for input and output.
        --ifs {string}           Specify FS for input.
+       --ifs-regex {string}     Specify FS for input as a regular expression.
        --ips {string}           Specify PS for input.
+       --ips-regex {string}     Specify PS for input as a regular expression.
        --irs {string}           Specify RS for input.
-       --no-ifs-regex           Don't treat IFS value as a regular expression.
-Useful if your IFS is ".".
-       --no-ips-regex           Don't treat IPS value as a regular expression.
-Useful if your IPS is ".".
        --ofs {string}           Specify FS for output.
        --ops {string}           Specify PS for output.
        --ors {string}           Specify RS for output.